Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 Engineering living matter has not yet undergone the same type of decoupling and standardization of different aspects of the DBT cycle that ushered in massive change in other fields (standardization of screws, outsourcing chip fabrication with Mosis).
 People who want to make customized DNA often have to do so own their own, spending months to construct and validate a single piece of a DNA sequence.
 Recently, with the commercialization of DNA synthesis technologies, it has become possible to order customized genes, but this process is expensive.

-**Q.1.c.** Thinking to the future, if more and more Design, Build, and Test companies blossom in industry, what would be the role of the researcher?
-Could you outsource a research project and would it be cheaper / faster?
-Is that good? (bullet points)

 [Free Genes Project](https://biobricks.org/freegenes/) wants to bring ideas of decoupling and the "fabless foundry" to the engineering of DNA.

-**Q.1.d.** Visit the Free Genes Project website.
+**Q.1.c.** Visit the Free Genes Project website.
 Briefly describe how it works.
 Who is responsible for each aspect? (bullet points)

 ## (Q2) Revisiting Design Tools (PyMol) (30 pts)